What you need to know about Ransomware Information

-All ransomware is malware designed to extort direct payment
+All Ransomware Information is malware designed to extort direct payment

 There are basically two reasons for creating malware.
 One is to cause havoc and the other is to generate profit.
 Ransomware is very much in the latter category.
 In fact, currently, it’s probably the ultimate example of a form of malware which is used for profit not just because it is so lucrative, but also because it is set up for direct payments between the victim and the perpetrator.

-There are three main forms of ransomware currently in use
+There are three main forms of Ransomware Information currently in use

 The three main forms of ransomware are scareware, lockware, and encryption ransomware.